Table of Contents

 In contrast, Google Cloud offers a customer-friendly option.
 It provides a price list that beats other providers’ price lists.
 It also uses flexible contracts and deep discounts to win projects from customers that have spent a lot of money on other cloud platforms and are now seeking savings.

-Here is a table that provides a comparison between Azure and Google Cloud.
+Here is a table that provides a comparison between Azure vs GCP.

 |Compute||Virtual Machines and Virtual Machine Scale Sets||Google Compute Engine|